|Overview||Industrial/Psychology MA Overview||General Psychology||Social & Consumer Psychology||Forensic Psychology||Admissions &

 The average age of students is difficult to gauge.
 We have students who are anywhere from 22 to over 50 years old.
 There are experienced professionals as well as relatively new college graduates with internship or HR experience perhaps.

-I am an international student but I have an undergraduate degree from an institution in the United States.
+I am an international student but I have an undergraduate degree from an institution in the United States or an institution abroad that conducted all classes entirely in English.
 Do I need to submit TOEFL scores?

-If you have earned an undergraduate degree at an American university teaching primarily in English, the TOEFL is not required.
-Apart from this exception, the TOEFL is required for all international applicants.
+Under these circumstances, the TOEFL is not required.
+Apart from this exception, the TOEFL is required for all international applicants or applicants for whom English is not their native language.

 As an international student, who do I contact about inquiries regarding visa applications and other paperwork?

-The Office of International Students and Scholars (OISS) is the best resource for questions specific to studying at NYU as an international student.: http://www.nyu.edu/life/student-life/international-students-and-scholars.html
+The Office of Global Services (OGS) is the best resource for questions specific to studying at NYU as an international student.: http://www.nyu.edu/life/student-life/international-students-and-scholars.html

 No, international students are not required to submit applications before domestic students.
 However, bear in mind that obtaining a student visa is often a long process, so international students should plan accordingly.

 The department itself does not offer any financial aid.
 However, there are a few ways to ease the financial burden.
-We do offer paid teaching assistant positions to some master’s students.
-There are also Research Assistant positions.
+We do offer paid teaching appointments to some master’s students.
+There are also research positions.
 Please note that these opportunities are very competitive, and not normally given to first-year master’s students.
-Usually the compensation from being a TA can pay for about 1 course.
+Usually the compensation from teaching can pay for about 1 course.
 If you have external funding through grants or foundations already, the graduate school does have matching grant system.
 For more information please visit http://gsas.nyu.edu/page/financialaid.financingeducation

-Graduate housing is available for the first year of the program but not the second.
+Graduate housing is limited and not guaranteed.
 Many students find apartments in the area.
 Please consult the offices of on-campus and off-campus housing for more information.

 If your question was not answered above, please email firstname.lastname@example.org or call Academic Affairs at (212) 998-7920.